ufs-community/ufs-srweather-app/docs/UsersGuide/source/WE2Etests.rst

 Depending on your machine settings, this can reduce the time it takes to run all experiments substantially.

 #.
-Our final example will run the single experiment "custom_ESGgrid" on Hera, charging computational resources to the "fv3lam" account.
+This example will run the single experiment "custom_ESGgrid" on Hera, charging computational resources to the "fv3lam" account.
 For this example, we submit the suite of tests using the legacy :term:`cron`-based system:

 .. note::

-   This option is not recommended, as it does not work on some machines.
+   This option is not recommended, as it does not work on some machines and can cause system bottlenecks on others.

    .. code-block::